WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 • conducting an initial consultation with a disabled person;

-• analysis of the database of vacancies;
+• analysis of the vacancy database;

 • providing advisory and methodological assistance to the employer;

-Improvement of medical and social expertise
+Improving medical and social expertise

 According to the law, control functions are assigned to:

-• the Government of the Russian Federation - to the authorities exercising federal control and supervision;
+• The Government of the Russian Federation - to the authorities exercising federal control and supervision;

 • regional governments – to the authorities exercising regional control and supervision.